 TCA2 V1 p43-48

-This club is second from the right in the group shot in the accompanying images.
+Club is second from the left in the accompanying group image.